tharunbirla/vsTunes/README.md

 ## Improvements

 -   Add to playlist option
--   Enable user to change invidious server
+-   ~Enable user to change invidious server~
+-   Fix error when new song is played while another song is playing

 ## Release Notes